breqdev/breq.dev/projects/outshine.md

 <Giphy id="WHmc9HI2lXWgnEgY7Y" />
 <Caption>
-  The choker, displaying a simple back-and-forth animation.
+  The first revision of the choker, displaying a simple back-and-forth animation.
 </Caption>

 This project consists of three parts: